 A Solo 401(k) is a smart retirement plan for those individuals who qualify.
 It allows a small business owner to have tax deferred or tax free, with a Roth, savings as well as use retirement funds to invest in assets that wouldn’t otherwise be available.
 However, it does have strict qualifications and you must stay within the IRS’ contribution limits.

-If you’d like to hold real estate in your retirement account, a checkbook 401(k) or self directed IRA can be a good option.
+If you’d like to hold real estate in your retirement account, a checkbook 401(k) can be a good option.
 Setting up a plan with an experienced team that will help you navigate the regulatory complexities will ensure you remain compliant and headache free.
-Contact ReSure Financial for a free consultation.
+Contact Rocket Dollar for a free consultation.